Constraints on the Hubble constant from Supernova Refsdal's reappearance

 We include in our likelihood function the relative time delays between four image pairs S2--S1, S3--S1, S4--S1, and SX--S1, and magnification ratios of three image pairs S2/S1, S3/S1, and SX/S1 (the magnification ratio S4/S1 is not included, which we explain below), and the position of the reappearance.
 For the set of observables, $\mathcal{O}$,

 Including these observables, in addition to the SX--S1 time delay, allows us to weight each model's contribution to the $H_0$ inference, according to its ability to reproduce the observables \cite{vegaferrerodiegomiranda18}.
-We only include observables in the likelihood function if their values were not known before the reappearance, and were not used to constrain the lens models when they were used to make their predictions.
+We only include observables in the likelihood function if their values were not available to lens modelers before they made their pre-reappearance predictions.

 Fig.~\ref{fig:ReappearanceLocation} shows the predicted position of the final image (SX) from each lens model, overlaid on a difference image showing the detected position of SX.
 We use the SX position in the likelihood calculation, because it was not known when the pre-reappearance models were constructed.